sap-tutorials/Tutorials/tutorials/abap-environment-text-table/abap-environment-text-table.md

 [ACCORDION-BEGIN [Step 2: ](Add UI annotation for list screen)]

+Now we want to add the column definition.
+Therefore we need to add the **`@UI.lineItem`** annotation before each column.
+For each column you can define the position and the label.

   1. Open your CDS View **`ZCAL_I_HOLIDAY_XXX`**.
 Add the **`@UI.lineItem`** annotation for all fields you want to display in the overview/search result table.
 Finally the annotations will look as following:

     ```ABAP